mmistakes/minimal-mistakes/_posts/2022-11-13-firstpandas.md

 I basically got to upload the data to Jupyter Notebook and learned how to observe the data along with making some changes from the data.

-So I imported pandas through
+So I imported pandas through:

 ```
 import pandas as pd
 ```

-and I loaded the data by
+and I loaded the data by:

 ```
 my_data = pd.read_csv("data/"data_name.csv", encoding="cp949")
 my_data
 ```

-And these are some basic functions I got to use today
+And these are some basic functions I got to use today:

 ```
 # Seeing the information of the data